pieruccim/search-engine/README.md

 | --------- | --------- |
 | ![CONJUNCTIVE](https://github.com/pieruccim/search-engine/assets/75124117/f76fe541-d636-4172-ae62-da6182daca24)  |  ![DISJUNCTIVE](https://github.com/pieruccim/search-engine/assets/75124117/09e8a72a-19f7-49dc-94b8-0a98da9473aa) |

-## Project Structure and Modules
+## Project Structure and Modules 📁

 The Search Engine is composed by the following main modules:

 - Common, which contains bean classes and managers used by other modules
-+ Preprocessing, which is in charge of cleaning, tokenizing, stemming and stopword removing document and query text
++ Preprocessing , which is in charge of cleaning, tokenizing, stemming and stopword removing document and query text
 * Indexing, which performs indexing of the collection saving main data structures on disk and executing merging of them
-* Query processing, which performs processing of queries using different Document Processors and Scoring Functions
+* Query processing , which performs processing of queries using different Document Processors and Scoring Functions

 ## How to configure and compile modules